 Name of school/setting Purston Infant School

 Child's name

 Group/class/form

 Address

 Name of medicine

 Procedures to be taken in an Emergency

 Contact Information

 Name

 Daytime phone no.

 Relationship to child

-I would like my son/daughter to keep his/her medicine on him/her for use as necessary.
+I would like my son/daughter to keep necessary. his/her medicine on him/her for use as

 Signed

 Date

+If more than one medicine is to be giv en a separate form should be completed for

-If more than one medicine is to be given a separate form should be completed for each one.
+If more than one medicine is to be given a separate form should be completed for